gsimon75-iot/simple_thermometer/README.md

 7. GPIO16: wake-up from deep sleep

 This pin is internally implemented in a different way, so ESP8266 can only pull it down, but not up.
-This could be remedied by adding an external pull-up resistor of course, but it's better to use it either as a wake-up signal (if we need that) or as an input (if we don't)
+This could be remedied by adding an external pull-up resistor of course, but it's better to use it either as a wake-up signal (if we need that) or driving some externally pulled-up common rail, or as an input (if we don't)

 8. GPIO1: U0TXD

-This is output of the the serial port UART0, so it is heavily used during flashing, and calso as output to transmit the boot loader garbage during boot.
+This is output of the the serial port UART0, so it is heavily used during flashing, and also as output to transmit the boot loader garbage during boot.

 We can't hook up anything here that would disrupt the flashing data, or that couldn't take this data, so I'd recommend only some non-essential output like a status LED